 Location: Linthicum, MD

-•10-14 years of professional experience with a Bachelors Information Technology or Information Security, Computer Science, Intelligence Studies, Cyber Security or another related field of study or equivalent 3+ years performing technical cyber threat intelligence analysis.
+•10-14 years BS Information Technology, Information Security, Computer Science, Intelligence Studies, Cyber Security, 3+ years Cyber threat intelligence analysis.

-• Cyber Threat Intelligence principles, compromise (IOC) types, indicator pivoting and indicator attribution strength.
+• Cyber Threat Intelligence principles, compromise (IOC) types, indicator pivoting, indicator attribution strength.

-• Understanding US Intelligence Community, how cyber intelligence organizations work conducting cyber threat analysis
+• Understanding US Intel Community, how cyber intelligence organizations work conducting cyber threat analysis

-• Performing NETFLOW and PCAP analysis using common analysis tools (examples include Wireshark, Splunk, ChopShop, Dshell, Network Miner, Moloch, etc).
+• Performing NETFLOW and PCAP analysis using common analysis tools (Wireshark, Splunk, ChopShop, Dshell, Network Miner, Moloch, etc).

-• Proficient at sessionizing PCAP data, identifying and decoding protocols, extracting files, and applying standard filters such as Berkley Packet Filter (BPF).
+• Proficient sessionizing PCAP data, identifying, decoding protocols, extracting files, applying standard filters, Berkley Packet Filter (BPF).

-•Strong proficiency Report writing - a technical writing sample and technical editing test will be required if the candidate has no prior published intelligence analysis reporting
+• Report writing - Writing sample, editing test required if candidate has no prior published intelligence analysis reporting

-• Apply formal intelligence analysis methods, develop hypothesis, prove/disprove relationships, always ask why, defend your analysis, and apply attribution to cyber threat activity.
+• Apply formal intelligence analysis methods, develop hypothesis, prove/disprove relationships, always ask why, defend your analysis, apply attribution to cyber threat activity.

-• Make confidence-based assessments for purposes of attribution based on their technical analysis of network traffic, multi-source data, malware and system forensic analysis, identify analytic bias.
+• Make confidence-based assessments for attribution based on their technical analysis of network traffic, multi-source data, malware and system forensic analysis, identify analytic bias.

-• Build intrusion related data visualizations, perform analysis (i.e., using I2 Analyst Notebook, Netviz, Palantir, etc)
+• Build intrusion data visualizations, perform analysis (I2 Analyst Notebook, Netviz, Palantir, etc)

-• Self-starter with the ability to proactively engage and develop relationships with intrusion set subject matter experts and analyst counterparts across the US Intelligence and Law Enforcement communities
+• Self-starter, ability to engage/develop relationships with intrusion set SME's, analyst counterparts across the US Intel and Law Enforcement communities

-• Chinese Mandarin language, ILR 3/3 level of general proficiency (or equivalent certified language training standard) with a test date in the last 3 years
+• Chinese Mandarin language, ILR 3/3 level (equivalent certified language training) with a test date last 3 years

-• Formal training as an intelligence analyst in any discipline ? graduate of US Govt intelligence analysis course: CAC, IBC, Kent School, IC 101, Analysis 101, Army, Navy, Air Force, etc
+• Formal training as Intel Analyst.
+IE: Graduate of US Govt intelligence analysis course: CAC, IBC, Kent School, IC 101, Analysis 101, Army, Navy, Air Force, etc

 • AN Certification as CISSP, CEH, Security+, SANS certification(s), Network+, CCNA